KushalRoyChowdhury/ChatBuddy/README.md

     -   **React**: For building the user interface.
     -   **Tailwind CSS**: For utility-first styling.
     -   **Framer Motion**: For smooth and beautiful animations.
-    -   **React Markdown**: For rendering AI responses with rich formatting.
+-   **Backend**:
-    -   **React Syntax Highlighter**: For elegant code block rendering.
+    -   Node.js with Express.
--   **Backend**: Node.js with Express.
+    -   @google/genai SDK

 ## 🚀 Getting Started

-To run ChatBuddy locally, you'll need to set up both the frontend and the backend.
+To use ChatBuddy locally, you'll need to set up both the frontend and the backend.

 ### Prerequisites